Latest information for museums during COVID-19

 National Council for Voluntary Organisations – NCVO members’ guidance and resources supporting charities, voluntary organisations and volunteers, are now temporarily free for all.
 We thought this Virtual Teams resource was particularly helpful.

-Arts Fundraising & Philanthropy – Offering a virtual session on how to Be a Chair for trustees looking to develop leadership skills
+Arts Fundraising & Philanthropy – Offering a virtual training for trustees and fundraisers to support your museum and develop leadership skills

 Association of Cultural Enterprises – Online training modules including Retail Essentials and Licensing